 |Total Cost (Estimated)||1,862.25|

-Amount due at registration: $1060.25 (includes: Tuition, Supply fee, CPR, Technology fee, Books, Kilgore study model, SIMTICS, Malpractice and accidental insurance.
-Student insurance fee.
-Will receive items at the beginning of the 1st term).
+Amount due at registration: $964.25 (Includes Tuition, Supply fee, Technology fee, Books, Kilgore study model, SIMTICS, Malpractice and accidental insurance, Student insurance fee.
+Will receive items at the beginning of the Term 1).

-Items to be purchased prior to the beginning of the program: Shoes, Scrubs, Blood Pressure kits (manual BP cuff with stethoscope), Digital Oral Thermometer, Red/Blue Pencil, Name tag, Safety glasses, and Physical Exam/Immunization Records.
+Items to be purchased prior to the beginning of the program: Shoes, Scrubs, Blood Pressure Kits (manual BP cuff with stethoscope), Digital Oral Thermometer, Name tag, Safety glasses, and Physical Exam/Immunization Records.
 Approximately $440 plus the cost of the physical examination/immunization records.
 CPR will be pain in-person the last week of Term 1.

 DANB NELDA Examinations $400 (for all three exams) OR $780 (if taken separately).

 All costs are subject to change.

-Dental Morphology and Anatomy: This course emphasizes the development, eruption, and individual characteristics of each tooth and surrounding structures as well as provides a basic study of human anatomy, physiology, and microbiology as related to dental science and the practice of dental assisting.
+Dental Morphology and Anatomy: Emphasizes the development, eruption, and individual characteristics of each tooth and surrounding structures, and provides a basic study of human anatomy, physiology, and microbiology as related to dental science and the practice of dental assisting.

-Infection Control: This course introduces the infection and hazard control procedures necessary for the safe practice of dentistry.
+Infection Control: Introduces the infection and hazard control procedures necessary for the safe practice of dentistry.

-Dental Radiography: This course provides the fundamental background and theory for the safe and effective use of x-radiation in dentistry.
-It encompasses the history of x-rays, production and uses of radiation, radiographic film, exposure factors, interpretation of radiographs and radiation hygiene.
+Dental Radiography: Provides the fundamental background and theory of safe, effective use of x-radiation in dentistry.
+Course encompasses the history of x-rays, production and uses of radiation, radiographic film, exposure factors, interpretation of radiographs, and radiation hygiene.

-Clinical Procedures I: This course includes preparation to assist a dentist efficiently in four-handed dentistry.
-Emphasis is on the names and functions of all dental instruments, the principles involved in their use, and the assistants’ role in dental instrumentation.
+Clinical Procedures I: Includes preparation to assist a dentist efficiently in four-handed dentistry.
+Emphasizes the names and functions of all dental instruments, the principles involved in their use, and the assistants’ role in dental instrumentation.

-Dental Sciences: This course presents a basic study of oral pathology, pharmacology, nutrition, and common emergencies as related to the role of the dental assistant.
+Dental Sciences: Presents a basic study of oral pathology, pharmacology, nutrition, and common emergencies as related to the role of the dental assistant.

-Dental Office Management: This course provides a study of the business aspect of a dental office.
+Dental Office Management: Provides a study of the business aspect of a dental office.

-Clinical Procedures II: This course introduces the instruments and chairside procedures of the dental specialties.
+Clinical Procedures II: Introduces the instruments and chairside procedures of the dental specialties and dental office emergencies.

-Dental Clinical Experience: This course consists of practice in the dental office or clinic with rotation of assignments to encompass experiences in office management and clinical experience in all areas of dentistry.
+Dental Clinical Experience: Consists of practice in the dental office or clinic, with rotation of assignments to encompass experiences in office management and clinical experience in all areas of dentistry.